Key Takeaways

 • If you are summoned, do not fail to show up at the hearing.

-• If the court has ordered you to pay off a debt, you must obey the court order.
+• If the court has ordered you to pay off a debt, you must obey the court order, fully and completely.

 Settling a debt is easier and a better option than ignoring hearings and court orders.
 If you have over $10k in debt, it is best to consider debt settlement to pay off your debt sooner.
 At TurboDebt, we can help you resolve your medical debt.
 Connect with us for a free consultation today.
 Our team will be happy to help you find the right debt relief option to resolve your financial challenges.